The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note looks at how to make an interim application under Part 23 of the CPR.
-It considers what you need to file ie the application notice (Form N244), supporting evidence (by way of verified witness statement), draft order and fee together with when and, where applicable, how these can be electronically filed.
+It considers what you need to file ie the application notice (Form N244), supporting evidence (by way of verified witness statement), draft order and fee together with when and, where applicable, how these can be electronically filed, and how to make an application out of hours.
 It also addresses the way in which the application should be served on the respondents, which level of judge can hear the application and how to restore an application.
 Finally it offers some practical tips and some ‘universal guidelines’ (set out in Kagazy) on making interim applications.

-This Practice Note provides guidance on the interpretation and application of the relevant provisions of the CPR.
+This Practice Note provides guidance on the interpretation and application of the relevant provisions of the CPR, with the exception of the guidance on out of hours applications, which also considers the various court guides.
 Depending on the court in which your matter is proceeding, you may also need to be mindful of additional provisions—see further Court specific guidance below.